congomongo/congomongo/readme.markdown

 Change Log
 ----------
-Version 1.0.2 - Apr 5, 2019
+Version 1.1.0 - Apr 8, 2019
-Added ability to specify timeout for fetch and fetch-and-modify operations
+Added ability to specify timeout for fetch and fetch-and-modify operations.

 Version 1.0.1 - Sep 11, 2018
 Fixed bug where too few documents were returned if fetching with a limit that was larger than the